Santana Lopez: Season 1

+Season 2

-In season two, Santana is demoted from her position as head cheerleader when Quinn reveals that she had breast implants over the summer, leading to a physical fight between the two.
+Santana is demoted from her position as head cheerleader when Quinn reveals that she had breast implants over the summer, leading to a physical fight between the two.
 While making out, Brittany suggests to Santana that the two of them should sing Melissa Etheridge's "Come To My Window" for a glee club duet competition.
 Alarmed, Santana claims that she was only sleeping with Brittany because Puck was temporarily unavailable.
 Brittany begins to date club member Artie Abrams (Kevin McHale), which piques Santana's jealousy.
 She briefly quits the glee club with Brittany and Quinn when Sue demands that they choose between being in glee club and being cheerleaders, but Finn convinces them to reverse their decision, and they quit the Cheerios instead.
 Temporarily without a boyfriend after Puck begins dating Lauren, she breaks up Quinn and her boyfriend Sam Evans (Chord Overstreet), and dates him herself for several weeks.
 Confronted by Brittany about her feelings for her, Santana confesses that she is in love with her but fears being ostracized by the student body for being in a same-sex relationship, due to what had happened to Kurt (Chris Colfer), who is openly gay, so many times that year.
 Brittany says she reciprocates her love, but as she also loves Artie, she will not break up with him.
 In the hope of convincing Brittany to drop Artie and be with her, Santana runs for school prom queen.
 She blackmails closeted jock and Kurt's bully Dave Karofsky (Max Adler) into becoming her beard and running mate, and to also start an anti-bullying campaign with her to get Kurt to transfer back, as he only left McKinley to go to Dalton Academy for a safe school environment because Karofsky had threatened to kill him.
 He wins prom king, but Santana is not named queen; instead, it is Kurt.
 Brittany comforts her, and encourages her to embrace her true identity.